How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 People who work the overnight shift often struggle with sleep because they’re operating counter to their body’s natural circadian rhythm.
 The idea behind taking melatonin is that it could help reset your body clock and put you in a sleep-ready state in the morning, as opposed to evening.
 Studies suggest that taking melatonin after an overnight shift and at least 30 minutes before daytime sleep improves daytime sleep, but not necessarily nighttime alertness.
 Still, the AASM recommends melatonin to promote daytime sleep among shift workers.

-Melatonin for Insomnia
+Melatonin for Sleeplessness

 Melatonin Dosage: Taking the Right Amount